TsChala/CS599Changepoint/README.md

     #>    [19,] -4.8488148  -4.860635e+00  -4.905971e+00
     #>    [20,] -5.1592916  -5.173803e+00  -5.213123e+00

 Binary segmentation for changepoint detection.
-As an example we can use this function on a sequential data set from the neuroblastome package.
-The result will be a vector containint the square loss values for segments 1 to 3.
+As an example we can use this function on a sequential data set from the neuroblastoma package.
+The result will be a vector containing the square loss values for segments 1 to 3.

     data(neuroblastoma, package="neuroblastoma")
     library(data.table)